fingerprintjs/fingerprintjs-pro-ios/README.md

 ### Requirements

 * iOS 12 or higher (or tvOS 12 or higher)
-* Swift 5.7 or higher
+* Xcode 14.1 or higher

 ### Installation Steps